Collect and Manage Abstracts

 Disable users from accessing the Wordpress admin dashboard.

-Customize email notifications for when an Abstract is submitted, assigned to a reviewer, approved or rejected.
+Customize email notifications for when an Abstract status has changed or assigned to a reviewer.

 Enable or disable blind peer reviews.
 Show or hide reviewer comments to authors.